littlemadster/Senior-Design-Project/README.md

 for the 8 sensors.

 This project was sponsored by Jabil during Fall 2021 - Spring 2022 while I was attending Florida Polytechnic University.

+Testing the logic of the code (file pushed to Git) was tested on MacOS within PyCharm CE IDE.